Raptyyy/rapty_ac_vr_guide/README.md

 ### Recommended settings for the Toolkit:
 Set these settings in game through the toolkit menu (CTRL + F2 by default to open or whatever hotkey you change it to).
 - Upscaling set to `FSR` if you need more performance or set to `CAS` to improve image quality by sharpening the image, strength of `80% to 100%` should work best.
-- Foveated rendering ([What is Foveated Rendering](#10-what-is-foveated-rendering)) set to `Preset - Quality - Balanced`, this will be a good starting point, adjust as needed. `Custom` will allow you to tweak things further if you understand how Foveated rendering works.
+- Foveated rendering set to `Preset - Quality - Balanced`, this will be a good starting point, adjust as needed. `Custom` will allow you to tweak things further.
 - System > FOV allows you to change the size of the FOV (Field of View).
 This has the benefit of increasing image quality at the expense of reduced FOV, I personally use `94%` on my Revern G2 V1.
 Might not work well with every headset.
 There is additional functionality in the toolkit which [you can see here](https://mbucchia.github.io/OpenXR-Toolkit/features.html)